levibe/with-retry/README.md

 - If all retry attempts fail, the last error is thrown
 - If `shouldRetry` returns `false`, retrying stops immediately
+- If `onRetry` throws an error, retrying stops and that error is thrown
 - Errors are passed to `shouldRetry` for custom handling logic

 ## TypeScript Support